 He enjoyed spending time at home with his wife and family along with golfing with his son, Sean.
 He also enjoyed playing Candy Crush Saga and Trivia Crack as well as winning Vermont State Cribbage Championship.
 He was loved by everyone and was known to go out of his way to help strangers.
 He had a big heart and he will be deeply missed by everyone who knew him.

-In lieu of flowers, donations may be made to Pounds 4 Paws, PO Box 394, Gouverneur, NY or American Heart Association, 7272 Greenville Ave., Dallas, TX.To send flowers to the family of Bryan Zink, please visit Tribute Store
+In lieu of flowers, donations may be made to Pounds 4 Paws, PO Box 394, Gouverneur, NY or American Heart Association, 7272 Greenville Ave., Dallas, TX.To plant a tree in memory of Bryan Zink, please visit Tribute Store

 515 Caroline Street

 Ogdensburg, NY 13669

 24 Cliff Avenue